Sept. 21, 2022

 LITTLE ROCK — An unfortunate technical issue that appeared during the opening weekend of Arkansas’s deer and bear archery hunting seasons has been resolved and the Arkansas Game and Fish Commission is asking any hunters who were unable to check their bear during the last week to try to submit their information to help manage Arkansas’s bear population.

 MAYFLOWER — The Arkansas Bowhunters Association will host its annual Fall State Championship and Bowhunter Bonanza at the Arkansas Game and Fish Commission’s Camp Robinson Special Use Area in Mayflower Sept.
-21-22.
-Anyone who is interested in 3D archery and joining a group of avid archers is welcome to attend.
+18-19.
+Anyone interested in 3D archery and joining a group of avid archers is welcome to attend.